flotiq/gatsby-starter-recipes/README.md

     gatsby develop
     ```

+    This step is optional and is not necessary if you used flotiq-cli to start the project.

-    If you wish to import example recipes to your account, before running `gatsby develop` run:
+    If you wish to import example recipes to your account, before running `gatsby develop`, install [flotiq-cli](https://github.com/flotiq/flotiq-cli), and run in project directory:

     ```sh
-    node ./.flotiq/importExample.js
+    flotiq import [flotiqApiKey] .
     ```

     It will add 4 images and 2 recipes to your Flotiq account.

-    _Note: You need to put your Read and write API key in `.env` for import to work.
-You don't need Recipe content type in your account.
+    _Note: ou need to put your Read and write API key as the `flotiqApiKey` for import to work.
+You don't need the `Recipe` content type in your account.
 If you already have recipes with ids `recipe-1` and `recipe-2` they will be overwritten._

 1.  **Open the source code and start editing!**